agrofate/agrofate/README.md

 ### Sustainable Development Goals

-We are committed to the Sustainable Development Goals.
+We are committed to the Sustainable Development Goals from the UN.

-We produce sensory equipment and mobile technologies for sustainable and more productive agriculture.
+1. **Goal 2 | Zero Hunger and Sustainable Agriculture:** we produce sensory equipment and mobile technologies for sustainable and more productive agriculture.

-We recommend the amount of water required and the ideal time for crop irrigation, aiming at the conscious use of water resources.
+2. **Goal 6 | Clean Water and Sanitation:** we recommend the amount of water required and the ideal time for crop irrigation, aiming at the conscious use of water resources.

-We develop truly accessible solutions aimed at family farmers, the class most affected by the lack of financial resources.
+3. **Reduced Inequalities:** we develop truly accessible solutions aimed at family farmers, the class most affected by the lack of financial resources.

-Currently, the MVP is being installed and tested on a family farm located in the metropolitan region of São Paulo, Brazil.

-**Agrofate, developing a more conscious future.**
+**_Agrofate, developing a more conscious future._**

 ## Project roadmap